 PMCEID2 is in the Core power domain.

-This register is present only from Armv8.1.
+This register is present only when FEAT_PMUv3p1 is implemented.
 Otherwise, direct accesses to PMCEID2 are RES0.

 PMCEID2 is a 32-bit register.